With anger at police high, officers face greater danger

 There’s no question that police officers all over the country feel they are under siege.

-“We’re hyper vigilant anyway as a profession, but when officers are shot here and another parts of the country, it makes us even more concerned about the safety of our officers,” Brown, Chicago’s police superintendent, said.
+“We’re hyper vigilant anyway as a profession, but when officers are shot here and another parts of the country, it makes us even more concerned about the safety of our officers,” said Brown, Chicago’s police superintendent.

 According to the police department there, 66 officers have been shot at thus far this year, compared to 17 at this point last year.
 Ten were struck by the bullets and wounded.
 Last year at this time, three officers had been hit.